 - ACT Aspire Early High School is an online assessment.
 Only a small number of students who require testing in a specialized format such as Braille or large print materials, or those students who require American Sign Language translation will be tested with a paper and pencil test.

-The ACT® Plus Writing
+The ACT® with writing

 - The ACT WorkKeys tests included in the state administration are: Applied Mathematics, Locating Information, and Reading for Information.